mekh/nestjs-kafka/README.md

 ### forRootAsync

-Use `forRootAsync` for dynamic configuration, such as loading from a configuration service:
+Use `forRootAsync` for dynamic configuration, such as loading from a configuration service.

+You can set the `global` parameter to `true` to make the module global.
+When a module is global, you don't need to import it in other modules to use its providers.
+This is useful when you want to use the KafkaService across multiple modules without having to import the KafkaModule in each one.

 ```typescript
 import { Module } from '@nestjs/common';